zachleat/zachleat.com/_posts/2021-10-12-monetization.md

 _Updated on January 28, 2022 with new information for Svelte and Astro._
 _Updated on April 9, 2022 with new information for Eleventy._
 _Updated on June 15, 2022 with new information for SolidJS._
+_Updated on October 31, 2022 with new information for Remix._

 Three years into working on Eleventy, I continue to be blown away by [the adoption and community support](https://www.11ty.dev/blog/jamstack-survey-2021/) of folks contributing to the underdog.